apache/sdap-nexus/README.md

 ## Building the Docs

-Ensure sphinx and sphinx-autobuild are installed
+Ensure sphinx, sphinx-autobuild, and recommonmark are installed.
+We use the recommonmark module for parsing Markdown files.

-    pip install sphinx sphinx-autobuild
+    pip install sphinx sphinx-autobuild recommonmark

 Run sphinx-autobuild to view the docs locally.